TomasLinhart/SwiftGtk/README.md

 let package = Package(
     name: "SwiftGtkApplication",
     dependencies: [
-        .Package(url: "https://github.com/TomasLinhart/SwiftGtk", majorVersion: 0, minor: 2)
+        .Package(url: "https://github.com/TomasLinhart/SwiftGtk", majorVersion: 0, minor: 3)
     ]
 )
 ```

-Whenever you build you need to include headers for CGtk.
-Check [Makefile](Makefile) how it is done and copy the makefile into your project so you can easily reference all your headers.
-In case you use other platform than Ubuntu 15.10 or Mac OS X with homebrew you might need to change the paths.
+After that run `swift build` in the folder where `Package.swift` is located.
+Once it builds you can execute the application `.build/debug/SwiftGtkApplication`.

 ## Demo